 It was likely Tekakwitha was merely fishing for information.
 Toklo knew better then to bite.
 Meriwa would divorce him and take their other wives and children with her to a new husband if he were to start a panic with such news.
 In his family he was not irreplaceable, men were easily left behind in the Matriarchy.

 Tekakwitha stood tall and looked him right in the eye, as if she were being honest.
 As if anyone in this room was fully honest.
 The room was filled with unofficial representatives of the nations of the Americas.
+Nobody here held official power, and yet, they represented choices that could be made.
 The Dine Nation had invited all those in the city to come in interest of avoiding the potential future war in Europe that would likely spread throughout the world.

 Toklo considered how to answer Tekakwitha as he ticked off who he knew in attendance.
 It was a soothing exercise of his memory as he worked out his potential answers.